Changzhou dialect: Geographic distribution

 The Changzhou dialect is centered around the city of Changzhou and is spoken throughout the prefecture.
 It is notable as being one of the last places one hears Wu when traveling West before it gives way to the Southern Mandarin dialects, with the possible exception of the Gaochun dialect spoken in Southern Nanjing county.

 Within the prefecture, there are also small but noticeable distinctions in pronunciation between the city center and the more rural surroundings which can be easily detected by native speakers.
 It is likely that as most residents have remained in the same village for many generations and have been locally educated these variations have managed to persist.

 As one travels closer to Wuxi, the dialect begins to be closer to that spoken in neighboring Wuxi, the dialect of Wu that is most closely related to the Changzhou dialect.
 Speakers from the eastern Changzhou villages have little difficulty conversing fluently with those from the western end of Wuxi Prefecture.

-In addition to the surrounding areas of Jiangsu Province, Changzhounese is also emerging as a spoken dialect in Shanghai, and overseas in New York City in the United States.
+In addition to the surrounding areas of Jiangsu Province, the Changzhou dialect is also emerging as a spoken dialect in Shanghai, and overseas in New York City in the United States.

 Development

 Influence of Lin'an Mandarin on Wu Dialect

 The Lin'an Mandarin (Hangzhou Mandarin) has had an important influence on the Wu dialect area.
-The Nandu of the Song Dynasty had an important influence on the dialects of Zhejiang, especially along the Qiantang River and its upper reaches.
+The Nandu of the Song dynasty had an important influence on the dialects of Zhejiang, especially along the Qiantang River and its upper reaches.
 In these areas, there is still a reading system called "Zhejiang Mandarin" by the locals, which has played a role in the regional common language.
-The Song Dynasty moved south to Hangzhou, and the northern mandarin entered the Wu dialect area and formed a new level; Changzhou, Suzhou, Shanghai and other places changed the voicing of the Wu dialect due to the influence of the Lin'an Mandarin.
+The Song dynasty moved south to Hangzhou, and the northern mandarin entered the Wu dialect area and formed a new level; Changzhou, Suzhou, Shanghai and other places changed the voicing of the Wu dialect due to the influence of the Lin'an Mandarin.